angular/angular/aio/content/guide/cli-builder.md

 Let’s create a simple `angular.json` file that puts target configurations into context.

-We can publish the builder to npm (see [Publishing your Library](guide/creating-libraries#publishing-your-library)), and install it using the following command:
+You can publish the builder to npm (see [Publishing your Library](guide/creating-libraries#publishing-your-library)), and install it using the following command:

 <code-example language="sh">